 - Accelerating or deferring income.

-- Accelerating or deferring expenses that can be used for tax deduction or tax credits.
+- Accelerating or deferring expenses that can be used for tax deductions or tax credits.

-- Taking advantage of any tax provisions that are scheduled to expire at the end of 2012.
+- Taking advantage of any tax provisions that are scheduled to expire at the end of the year.

 Normally, people would prefer to defer income and accelerate deductions.
-A year-end bonus or selling off investments can often be pushed out to the following year.
+A year-end bonus or selling off investments is a good way to push income into the following year.
 If tax rates are the same in both years, the person has gained the advantage of time.
 If a person's overall tax rate will be lower in the following year, deferring income has the additional benefit of pushing the additional income into a year with a lower overall rate, thereby reducing tax.
-The same holds true for deductions, but in reverse.
-If a person's overall tax rate is the same in both years, accelerating deductions achieves tax savings this year rather than waiting for those tax savings to materialize next year.
-If a person's overall tax rate is higher in 2012 than it will be in 2013, accelerating deductions produces the additional benefit of yielding potentially larger tax savings this year rather than next year.
+The same holds true for deductions, just in reverse.
+If a person's overall tax rate is the same in both years, accelerating deductions achieves tax savings in the current year rather than waiting for those tax savings to materialize in the year next.
+If a person's overall tax rate is higher in the current year than it will be in the year next, accelerating deductions produces the additional benefit of yielding potentially larger tax savings in the current year rather than in the next year.

-But what if a person's tax rate will be higher in 2013 than in 2012?
-Under current tax law, all the tax rates will change for 2013.
-Also, the two percentage point reduction in the Social Security tax is also scheduled to end.
-And for higher-income individuals, a new Medicare surtax will apply to wages, self-employment income and investment income.
-On the other hand, there are two legislative proposals in Congress to keep the tax rates the same or increase only the top two tax brackets.
-But so far those bills have not passed into law.
-Accordingly, people may want to plan out their 2012 and 2013 taxes with an eye towards the presumably higher tax rates that might go into effect in 2013.
-And this means that usual traditional tax planning techniques highlighted above may need to be reversed.
-When tax rates go up between two years, accelerating income has the benefit of locking in a lower tax rate now instead of a higher tax rate in 2013.
-By the same token, deferring tax deductions has the benefit of yielding potentially larger tax savings next year where the deductions can offset income taxed at higher rates, thereby squeezing extra tax dollars out of a deductible expense.
+But what if a person's tax rate will be higher in the next year?
+When tax rates go up between two years, accelerating income has the benefit of locking in a lower tax rate now instead of a higher tax rate next year.
+By the same token, deferring tax deductions has the benefit of yielding potentially larger tax savings in the next year, where the deductions can offset income taxed at higher rates, thereby squeezing extra tax dollars out of a deductible expense.

 - Hold off on selling stocks and other investments with taxable gains until next year.

-- Ask your employer to pay out bonuses in 2012 instead of next year.
+- Ask your employer to pay out bonuses this year instead of next year.

-- Sell off stocks and other investments with taxable gains in 2012 instead of next year to absorb capital loss carryovers or to lock-in gains at the 15% rate.
+- Sell off stocks and other investments with taxable gains this year to absorb capital loss carryovers or to lock-in gains at the 0% or 15% rates.

 - Convert pre-tax retirement savings to a post-tax Roth account to lock-in a known tax liability.

-- Paying tax deductible expenses in 2012 instead of 2013, such as medical bills, charity donations and property tax.
+- Paying tax deductible expenses this year instead of next year, such as medical bills, charity donations and property tax.

-- Selling off stocks and other investments that have lost value so you can take the losses on your 2012 return.
+- Selling off stocks and other investments that have lost value so you can take the losses on this year's return.

 - Increasing your 401(k) or IRA contributions.

-- Defer paying medical bills, charity donations, property tax and other deductions until next year.
+- Defer paying medical bills, charity donations, property tax and other deductions until the next year.